CompuTec/processforce-docs/current/developer-guide/data-import/overview.md

 # Overview

 :::caution
     On the 4th of March 2022, PFI (ProcessForce Import) plugin for AppEngine was released.
-PFI allows importing/updating data to ProcessForce objects.
-The idea behind this plugin is to be a simplified, swifter, and more adjustable alternative for PowerShell updates.
+PFI facilitates the import and updating of data to ProcessForce objects, providing a streamlined, faster, and more flexible alternative to PowerShell updates.
 :::

-This section provides information on executing PowerShell scripts to import or update data in databases.
+This section provides information on running PowerShell scripts for importing or updating data in databases.
 On related pages, you can find all the necessary information on PowerShell configuration, predefined scripts, and how to modify them.

 :::danger Please Note
-    If you take our scripts and modify them, which then causes an issue of any sort which requires our team to spend time reviewing your scripts etc., we will charge you for the time spent in fixing these issues on a time and material basis at an hourly rate of 150 EUR/USD, plus expenses if applicable.
-Before any work is started, an email confirmation is required between both parties that these charges will be applied and accepted.
+   Should you modify our scripts and encounter any resulting issues necessitating our team's review and resolution, we will apply charges for the time spent at an hourly rate of 150 EUR/USD, plus applicable expenses.
+Prior to commencing any work, mutual confirmation via email is required to acknowledge and accept these charges.
 :::

 :::info
-    Please note that 22.10.2018 updated and standardized scripts have been released.
-Also, with this update, connection parameters have been moved to a separate file: configuration.xml (which can be found in a zip file of a specific script).
+    Please note that updated and standardized scripts were released on October 22, 2018.
+Additionally, as part of this update, connection parameters have been relocated to a separate file named "configuration.xml (which can be found in a zip file of a specific script).
 :::

-## Required files
+## Required Files

 You can use predefined PowerShell scripts.
-The latest versions are available from [our public git repository](https://github.com/CompuTec/processforce-powershell).
+The latest versions are available from our [public git repository](https://github.com/CompuTec/processforce-powershell).

 Download: